 - add color and pattern to the kitchen

-- don’t have to stuff dishtowels to fit in drawer with others
+- fewer dish towels stuffed to fit in a drawer with others

 Fourth Way to Save Space ~ Get Those Totes Off the Floor

 In our closet, I have shelves for my purses that work well.
 However, I had 3 large travel/beach totes that did not fit on shelves.
 I also had 2 other purses that did not have a home.
 They all ended up on the floor and always seemed to be in the way as well as have a messy look.

 I used the package of 2~prong clothes hooks that I bought at the same time as the ones for the dish towels.

 The problem was where to put them.
 The only place was on Sweet Shark’s side of the closet, next to the door into the closet.
 I eyeballed where I thought they should go and screwed them in.